Understanding 3D prints through touch

 The first step to gaining an overview of a 3D printed model is accessing the title and description, as outlined above.
 The second step is a quick tactile search.

-For tactile graphics, we teach students to conduct a perimeter search or the waterfall technique to gain a quick view of the whole page before beginning to read detail.
-These methods rely on quick sideways motion and cannot be used on 3D printed models with protruding forms that block movement.
+For tactile graphics, students are taught methods to gain a quick view of the whole page before beginning to read detail, for example using a perimeter search (move clockwise around the edges of the diagram and then into the middle) or the waterfall technique (spread both hands across the top of the diagram and move down).
+These methods rely on a flat palm and quick motion, meaning that they cannot be used on rounded forms or 3D printed models with protruding features that block movement.

 To gain an overview of 3D models by touch, the two hands can be spread and placed carefully on the top and sides of the model.
 Use the palms and full length of the fingers of both hands to gain an overall understanding of the model.
 Smaller models can be picked up and rotated in the hand to gain an understanding of the basic shape.
 If the model is too large to hold or feel at once, conduct a systematic search from left to right, top to bottom or move around the model to explore it from every angle.